crails-framework/comet.cpp/README.md

 Use the `comet-html` command to compile your html template into C++.

 Then, use the `comet-make` command to generate your application's javascript.

-## Launching the web server
-You can use the `comet-web` command to start a simple web server and test your application.